seuros/action_mcp/README.md

 - Configuration options like logging level and change notifications

 By default, ActionMCP includes two profiles:
-- `default`: Exposes all tools, prompts, and resources
+- `primary`: Exposes all tools, prompts, and resources
 - `minimal`: Exposes no tools, prompts, or resources by default

 ### Configuring Profiles